-The general economic climate continues to place pressure on personal discretionary expenditure and inflationary pressures upon operating costs.
-2023 will remain challenging as we seek to return to a balanced budget whilst improving service to members.
-Once again the Board remain indebted to the work of the HQ staff team and our many volunteers without whom the Association could not function.
+The Board is conscious of the continued pressures on personal discretionary expenditure which funds members' enjoyment of sport and recreational flying.
+At the same time LAA is not immune to general operating cost pressures and will seek to balance the fees charged with providing the resources and services to meet members' needs whilst securing a robust financial future.
+2024 will remain challenging as we seek to return to a balance budget whilst improving service to members.
+As always the Board remain indebted to the work of the HQ staff team, our many volunteers and the support of members without whom the Association could not function.

-Directors' Report for the Year Ended 31 December 2022
+Directors' Report for the Year Ended 31 December 2023

-Approved by the Board on $26.\sqrt{.23}$ and signed on its behalf by:
+Approved by the Board on and signed on its behalf by: